Contractor’s Liens in Texas: What You Need to Know

 Notice for Specially Fabricated Items

-• If the homeowner is married, both spouses must sign the contract.
+• If the owner is married, both spouses must sign the agreement.

-• File the contract with the county clerk where the homestead is located.
+• File the signed contract with the county clerk in the county where the property is located.

 Enforcement